Mah-D/BJEST/README.md

             return Math.pow(3, n);}, t.int.nonNegative);
             bjest.sample(cubic);//-> [ 1, 1, 9, 3, 27, 27, 9, 3, 81, 27 ]

-    -suchThat: receive a predicate and type and generated values of the given type that pass predicate.
+    -suchThat: receives a predicate and type and generated values of the given type that pass predicate.
-        - a common case could be generating nonempty array: function isNonempty(val) { return val.length > 0; }
+        - a common case could be generating nonempty array:
+        'function isNonempty(val) { return val.length > 0; }
         var notEmptyArray = t.suchThat(isNotEmpty,t.arrayOf(t.char));
 	-suchThat receives predicates. checkPredicate is a library that lets a developer 	writes his constraints and and then you can check all these constraints against 	generated value.
 This can clearly show how random value generation is broken.
 	Currently the following constraints are available: